-Commissioned for a pre-school audience, The Incredible Fly, plays with the conventions and the vernacular of mural painting.
-It also expands the concept of nature and environment as often exemplified by the rainforest, to include ecosystems and common life of local environments that often get overlooked because of habituation.
+Commissioned for a pre-school audience, The Incredible Fly, plays with the convention of mural painting.
+It also expands the concept of nature and environment to include local ecosystems that often get overlooked because of habituation.

-This fly was painted life-sized, and in an illusionistic manner replete with its own shadow.
+This fly was painted life-sized and in an illusionistic manner replete with its own shadow.
 Thereafter, I waited to see if the children or teacher would discover it.
-It took a few days, but sure enough, the children found the "fly" and thought it was real.
-The teacher subsequently took a broom to try to swat it, and then one child remarked: "Its a tattoo!", momentarily breaking or revealing (depending on your perspective) the illusion of painting.
+It took a few days, but indeed, the children found the "fly" and thought it was real.
+The teacher subsequently took a broom and tried to swat it.
+One child remarked: "Its a tattoo!", momentarily breaking or revealing (depending on your perspective) the illusion of painting.

 Thereafter, I painted a butterfly and a frog on the opposite wall, each time letting the children discover it.
 Then, I lay in a green background behind the butterfly and frog, which is the opposite of an academic approach, in which the ground is usually loosely established before the figure.
-This was followed by painting a tree for the frog to sit on, a much more camouflaged space for this amphibian than the green wall, again allowing the children to find the frog again.
+This was followed by painting a tree for the frog to sit on.
+This much more camouflaged space allowed the children to search for and find the frog again.
 These kind of actions also allow mural painting to be performative, interactive, and time-based.